Close

 In line with the requirements of the Act and the Listing Regulations, the Company has formulated a Policy on Related Party Transactions and the same can be accessed using the following link: https://www.tatapower.com/pdf/ aboutus/rpt-policy-framework-guidelines.pdf.

 During the year under review, all transactions entered into with related parties were approved by the Audit Committee of Directors.
 Certain transactions, which were repetitive in nature, were approved through omnibus route.
-There were no material transactions of the Company with any of its related parties.
-Therefore, the disclosure of Related Party Transactions as required under Section 134(3)(h) of the Act in Form AOC-2 is not applicable to the Company for FY22 and, hence, the same is not required to be provided.
+As per the Listing Regulations, if any related party transaction exceeds Rs.
+1,000 crore or 10% of the annual consolidated turnover as per the last audited financial statement whichever is lower, would be considered as material and require Members approval.
+In this regard, during the year under review, the Company had taken necessary Members approval.
+However, there were no material transactions of the Company with any of its related parties as per the Act.
+Therefore, the disclosure of Related Party Transactions as required under Section 134(3)(h) of the Act in Form AOC-2 is not applicable to the Company for FY23 and, hence, the same is not required to be provided.

 26. SUSTAINABILITY

 Your Company is committed to the Tata Group values and the nation's vision for sustainable growth and energy security for all.
-Your Company stays on the path to progressive practices and societal imperatives, in alignment with UN SDGs.
+In addition, strong focus is placed on staying abreast of international practices and societal imperatives, in alignment with the UNSDGs.
+More than 1/3rd of your Company's generating capacity comes from clean energy sources like solar, wind, hydro and waste heat recovery with further additions being made through hybrid systems and emerging renewable energy technologies.
 Your Company is also conscious of rising gen-next consumer sentiment around environmentally responsible lifestyle and consumption and has created multiple products and services that enable customers to make small changes today for a greener tomorrow.

-Nearly 1/3rd of your Company's generating capacity comes from clean energy sources like solar, wind and hydro.
-Your Company aims to be a significant contributor to India's promise on Carbon Net Zero by 2045, with an additional target on Water neutrality and Zero Waste to Landfill before 2030.
+Your Company has announced its sustainability aspirations in alignment with the Tata Group's vision of sustainability leadership in Project Aalingana.
+The ambition is to become Carbon Net Zero before 2045, Water Neutral and Zero Waste to Landfill by 2030 and incorporate No Net Loss to Biodiversity by 2030 and decisive measures have been put into motion to steer this transformation journey.
 Your Company's efforts on this path have been validated and acknowledged by external ESG experts, with your Company consistently leading the Energy sector rankings, domestic and global.
-Your Company represented India to co-create the Global SDG roadmap for electric utilities with WBCSD (World Business Council for Sustainable Development) along with 10 other global energy utilities.
+Your Company represented India to co-create the Global Sustainable Development Goals (SDG) roadmap for electric utilities with World Business Council for Sustainable Development (WBCSD) along with 10 other global energy utilities and has made climate strategy commitments aligned to leading international guidance initiatives like Science Based Targets initiative (SBTi) and Task Force on Climate-related Financial Disclosures (TCFD).

 26.1 CARE FOR OUR COMMUNITY/COMMUNITY RELATIONS

-Flagship initiatives undertaken across various locations during FY22 can be summarized as below:
+Flagship initiatives undertaken across various locations during FY23, can be summarized as below:

 The CSR policy of the Company has been provided on the Company's website at https://www.tatapower.com/pdf/ aboutus/csr-policy.pdf.

-The Company's standalone CSR spend for FY22 stood at Rs.
-2.09 crore (i.e. 2% CSR obligation).
-Details of the consolidated CSR activities of your Company and its key subsidiaries are described in Communities section of Integrated Report (Pages 62-67) as well as in the Business Responsibility and Sustainability Report (BRSR).
+The Company's standalone CSR spend for FY23 was Rs.
+4.06 crore against nil CSR obligation (calculated as per Section 135 of the Act).
+Details of the consolidated CSR activities of your Company and its key subsidiaries are described in Communities section of Integrated Report (Pages 100-107) as well as in the Business Responsibility and Sustainability Report (BRSR).
 The annual report on CSR activities (standalone) is provided in Annexure - V to this Report.
 On a consolidated basis, the Company's Group entities expenditure on CSR activities stood at Rs.
-32.77 crore against the CSR obligation of Rs.
-40.30 crore (calculated as per Section 135 of the Act) in FY22.
+50.01 crore against the CSR obligation of Rs.
+50.19 crore (calculated as per Section 135 of the Act) in FY23.
 The balance unspent of CSR obligation has been transferred to Special Bank Account in compliance with the provisions of the Act.

 26.2 AFFIRMATIVE ACTION